Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 &nbsp; Notification: They are on thanos.io / @ThanosMetrics / github repo &nbsp; Patching/Update Availability: The team develops and releases patches or updates to address security issues.
 Information about supported versions indicates a commitment to maintaining security in newer versions of the software​​.

-If you encounter a security vulnerability, please let us know privately via the Thanos Team email address: thanos-io@googlegroups.com.

 ## Appendix